 Be Bear Aware Coloring Book

-This PDF of our ADF&G Be Bear Aware coloring book (PDF 890 kB) teaches young students the basics of bear safety, including how to keep a clean camp and make noise when traveling in bear country.
+This PDF of our original ADF&G Be Bear Aware coloring book (2003) (PDF 1,080 kB) also teaches young students the basics of bear safety, including how to keep a clean camp and make noise when traveling in bear country.
 The Bear Aware poster (PDF 668 kB) is also available.

 Bear and Moose Safety Presentations

 In some regional offices, Division of Wildlife Conservation education specialists will offer bear and moose safety presentations to area schools and to other youth groups as staffing allows.
 To learn more, call 907-267-2168 for Anchorage presentations and 907-465-4292 for Juneau presentations.